Also see our iPhone FAQ below.

 - I have an Android smartphone.
 Will it work in Europe and Germany?

 Samsung and other smartphone makers sell many models that work well in the US and Europe.
-The Samsung Galaxy S5 and S6 are two good options.
+The Samsung Galaxy models are good options.
 The Galaxy S Duos GT-S7562 GSM phone even allows you to use dual SIM cards (one for your US number and one for your European number).
 See our GW Expat Blog post for more on this topic.

 - Will a US iPhone power adapter work in Europe?